andrew/ultimate-awesome/README.md

 - [awesome-cytodata](https://github.com/cytodata/awesome-cytodata) - A curated list of awesome cytodata resources.
 - [awesome-snmp](https://github.com/eozer/awesome-snmp) - A curated list of awesome SNMP libraries, tools, and other resources.
 - [awesome-knowledge-graphs](https://github.com/frutik/awesome-knowledge-graphs) - Graph databases, Knowledge Graphs, SPARQ.
+- [awesome-windows-exploitation](https://github.com/GuardianRG/awesome-windows-exploitation) - A curated list of awesome Windows Exploitation resources, and shiny things.
+Inspired by awesom.
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
 - [awesome-research-software-registries](https://github.com/NLeSC/awesome-research-software-registries) - Awesome list of Research Software Registries.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.